About Lt. General Bikram Singh

 Memories of Bikram Singh Ji

 In the memory of this Great General, the biggest chowk in Jammu city has been dedicated to him and is known as ‘Bikram Chowk’.
 His statue is also erected in the middle of this chowk.
 Every year, the Akhand Path of Sri Guru Granth Sahib Ji is performed on this chowk on Martyr’s Day.
 The nearby Sikh locality has also built a Gurudwara Sahib Ji in his memory.
-General Bikram Singh Yadgar Committee organises a grand function every year on 22nd November since 1964.
+General Bikram Singh Yadgar Committee organises a grand function every year on 22nd November.

 His love for India was really unparalleled.
 He never tolerated the enemy to occupy even a single inch of Indian land.
 In 1962 War with China, Lt.
 Gen. Bikram Singh played a crucial role in saving Indian territories.